 Village witness Lloyd also raised concerns about SharpVue's ability to hold the assets for the long term.
-Tr. vol. 5, 127-28.
+(Tr.
+Vol. 5, 127-28).
 His concerns were primarily premised on his belief that the investors' return expectations and liquidity preferences cannot be met through a long-term hold strategy and that SharpVue would be unable to meet minimum debt service requirements in a long-term hold.
-Id. at 125.
+(Tr.
+Vol. 5, 125).
 However, Applicants' witnesses testified that the proposed transfer would place the operations in a significantly improved financial situation versus the status quo.
-For example, witness Roberts testified that immediately following the transfer, BHIFT would have access to \$2 million in cash in addition to a \$2 million line of credit.
-Tr. vol. 9, 80-82.
-Witness Paul explained that this amount is 200 percent more accessible capital than the operations currently have and will cover not only working capital but also capital expenditure needs.
-Id. at 83, 102, 105, 107-08.
+For example, Mr. Roberts testified that immediately following the transfer, BHIFT would have access to \$2 million in cash in addition to a \$2 million line of credit.
+(Tr.
+Vol. 9, 80-82).
+Mr. Paul explained that this amount is 200 percent more accessible capital than the operations currently have and will cover not only working capital but also capital expenditure needs.
+(Tr.
+Vol. 9, 83,

+102, 105, 107-08).
 He also testified that the operations have rarely required more than \$500,000 in working capital over the last decade of operations.
-Id. at 83-84.
-In terms of investor expectations, witness Roberts testified repeatedly that his investors were attracted to the long-term stable nature of the investment.
-E.g., id. at 20, 110, 125.
+(Tr.
+Vol. 9, 83-84).
+In terms of investor expectations, Mr. Roberts testified repeatedly that his investors were attracted to the long-term stable nature of the investment.
+(E.g., Tr.
+Vol. 9, 20, 110, 125).

 Village witness Lloyd was also concerned that the proposed finance structure would leave BHIFT without adequate capitalization or "dry powder" to ensure quality, safe, and reliable services.
-Tr. vol. 5, 121-22.
-However, in addition to the working capital and capital expenditure amounts discussed above, witness Roberts testified that BHIFT would have access to \$5.4 million in additional capital from several discretionary funds controlled by SharpVue that are investing in the transaction.
-E.g., tr. vol. 9, 80-84.
-Witness Roberts explained that two of the funds allow SharpVue to call capital to support existing investments after the investment period has expired while the third fund is fully funded.
-Id. at 88-90.
-Witness Roberts testified that there is little risk of investors failing to fund when a call is made because the funds are only open to accredited investors and the funds have highly punitive measures in place for failing to fund a capital call.
-Id. at 90.
+(Tr.
+Vol. 5, 121-22).
+However, in addition to the working capital and capital expenditure amounts discussed above, Mr. Roberts testified that BHIFT would have access to \$5.4 million in additional capital from several discretionary funds controlled by SharpVue that are investing in the transaction. (e.g., Tr.
+Vol. 9, 80-84).
+Mr. Roberts explained that two of the funds allow SharpVue to call capital to support existing investments after the investment period has expired while the third fund is fully funded.
+(Tr.
+Vol. 9, 88-90).
+Mr. Roberts testified that there is little risk of investors failing to fund when a call is made because the funds are only open to accredited investors and the funds have highly punitive measures in place for failing to fund a capital call.
+(Tr.
+Vol. 9, 90).

-Witness Roberts explained that these types of reserves are a common tool to protect investments by making capital available for follow-on investments supporting the initial investments.
-Id. at 82.
+Mr. Roberts explained that these types of reserves are a common tool to protect investments by making capital available for follow-on investments supporting the initial investments.
+(Tr.
+Vol. 9, 82).
 These reserves are specifically provided for in the partnership agreements of each fund.
-Id.
+(Tr.
+Vol. 9, 82).
 Furthermore, the \$5.4 million SharpVue has access to is only a portion of the reserves available to support all of the investments supported by those funds.
-Id. at 99.
-Witness Roberts testified that the Commission could "absolutely" rely on the availability of those funds if they were needed, but he also added that SharpVue believes that the \$5.4 million would only be needed in the event of a crisis.
-Id. at 82-83, 91-92.
+(Tr.
+Vol. 9, 99).
+Mr. Roberts testified that the Commission could "absolutely" rely on the availability of those funds if they were needed, but he also added that SharpVue believed that the \$5.4 million would only be needed in the event of a crisis.
+(Tr.
+Vol. 9, pp. 82-83, 91-92).

-In terms of the most significant capital expenditures anticipated - the purchase of new ferry vessels - SharpVue has already forecast to its investors that it intends to purchase new ferry vessels in the first ten years of operations.
-Tr. vol. 2, 110, 138.
-Witness Roberts further explained that there are no concerns about funding these purchases because ferries are highly financeable assets that will likely be acquired through capital leases or asset-backed loans.
-Tr. vol. 9, 90-91.
+In terms of the most significant capital expenditures anticipated-the purchase of new ferry vessels, SharpVue has already forecast to its investors that it intends to purchase new ferry vessels in the first ten years of operations.
+(Tr.
+Vol. 2, 110, 138).
+Mr. Roberts further explained that there are no concerns about funding these purchases because ferries are highly financeable assets that will likely be acquired through capital leases or asset-backed loans.
+(Tr.
+Vol. 9, 91).